The definition of Critical Power

 Stryd will use approximately 90 days worth of runs to determine your CP.
 The runs that contribute to your Critical Power can be viewed in the Power Duration Curve.

 Advanced users manually calculating their CP can do Critical Power tests every two-three months and then enter the results in the app.
+See testing protocol here.

 So I have a CP, now what?

-Awesome, you know have a snapshot of your current fitness!
+Awesome, you now have a snapshot of your current fitness!
 Your Critical Power determines your Power Zones which are a power range or ‘zone’ for executing different types of runs.
 Every run will be executed at a different % of your Critical Power.
 As you push yourself Stryd will see your improvement and adjust your CP and corresponding zones accordingly.

 Your CP is 252 Watts.